enderphan94/ad-Seeking/README.md

     "maxPwdAge ",
     "Description"

-Given out HTML reports with its illustration display in Bar charts and Column graphs.
+Given out HTML reports with its illustration displayed in Bar charts and Column graphs.

 ## Authors